book excerptise: a book unexamined is wasting trees

 keshava dhr^itakalkishariira jayajagadiishahare || 1-10

-dhr^ita+kalki+shariira= on assuming, Kalki, body of;
+dhr^ita+kalki+shariira = on assuming, Kalki, body of;

-mlecCha+nivaha+nidhane= fractious, groups of race, in eliminating;
+mlecCha+nivaha+nidhane = fractious, groups of race, in eliminating;

-dhuumaketum+iva= as with a comet, as with [or, dhuuma+ketu= smoke,
+dhuumaketum+iva = as with a comet, as with [or, dhuuma_+ketu = smoke,

-as symbol; Kalki wields a sword and its golden handle is compared to
+as symbol; Kalki wields a sword and its golden handle is

-kalayasi= sword, you are brandishing; karaalam+kim+api= dreadful
+karavaalam+kalayasi = sword, you are brandishing;

-[deeds of yours,] why, even [tell about them, unimaginable to detail
+karaalam+kim+api = dreadful [deeds of yours,] why, even [tell about

 vedaanuddharate jagannivahate bhuugolamudbibhrate